Sudhakaran2452/EXNO-6-DS/README.md

-# EXNO-6-DS-DATA VISUALIZATION USING SEABORN LIBRARY
+# Exno:6  Data Visualization using Seaborn

 # Aim:
   To Perform Data Visualization using seaborn python library for the given datas.